locks/ruby-eval.chocmixin/README.md

 ## Evaluate stdout

-Ruby-eval will also print out anything sent to stdout
+In addition to annotate your code, you can also emit stdout with `cmd-opt-shift-e`

     [1,2,3,4].each { |i| puts i }
     # >> 1